Thermal Schwinger Effect: Defect Production in Compressed Filament Bundles: Loop pair production as a Kramers' escape problem

-We now further assume that $B \ll A$, which implies that the compressive force driving the loops apart is small compared work per unit length necessary to create a loop of a specific size.
-In this limit we investigate the case in which the thermal activation of loop pairs should be rather rare.
-The opposite limit of large compressive force implies that loops rapidly proliferate so that the rapid collapse of the bundle becomes a different and complex dynamical problem.
-In this marginal case of weak forces being just able to generate loop pairs, we simplify the mean escape time to \begin{widetext}
+We now further assume that $B \ll A$, which implies that the compressive force driving the loops apart is small compared to the work per unit length necessary to create a loop of a specific size.
+In this limit, we investigate the case in which the thermal activation of loop pairs should be rather rare.
+The opposite limit of large compressive force implies that loops rapidly proliferate.
+The ensuing rapid collapse of the bundle becomes a different and more complex dynamical problem, which we do not address here.
+Taking into account $B \ll A$ and $\ell_0 \ll x_0$, we get